sfu-ireceptor/turnkey-service/README.md

 $ mkdir -p /opt/ireceptor/mongodb
 ```

-Assuming that you have done this, then you can run the following command:
+Assuming that you have done this, then you can run the following command
+(depending on how your Docker engine is configured, you may need to run
+it as 'sudo')

 ```
+ $ cd ..  # make sure you are back in the root project directory
- $ sudo docker-compose -f run/docker-compose.yml build
+ $ docker-compose -f run/docker-compose.yml build
 ```

 If you wish to customize your docker images, then you can create an overlay